Put more aloha in your life

 The next part is when the fun for me really begins.
 Cue the music (literally, I have music playing in the background).
 I could either start with an under layer or layers of paint or go straight to resin.
 Painting strokes with a brush or with my hand.
 The possibilities are endless.

-When its time to pour the resin, I put on a mask to avoid inhaling the smell and any butane that may come from my torch.
-Pigments from rock like mica shimmer as they cascade into cups.
+When it's time to pour the resin, I put on a mask to avoid inhaling the smell and any butane that may come from my torch.
+Pigments from the mica rock shimmer as they cascade into cups.
 Acrylic paints wait expectantly in their cups for their turn in the dance.
 I pull on my rubber gloves and I begin to mix the resin with the hardener.
 A chemical reaction occurs to activate the resin to begin the hardening process.

 I glance at the clock or set a timer to see what time it is so I know when the resin will start to harden.
 This can be tricky living in Hawaii as heat will cause the resin to harden quicker so I'll try to cool the room prior if its a really hot day.
 Or, I'll work on it in the morning when it's cooler.

-We dance along pouring, moving, reacting, mixing.
+The resin & I dance along with pouring, moving, reacting, mixing.
 Pausing, pouring moving, mixing, reacting.
 We get lost in the moment.
 Wow!
 A pleasant unexpected surprise occurs.
 Another one.
 We continue on.
 I don't want to stop.
 Feelings of joy overwhelm me.
 I'm feeling out of control and yet feeling free at the same time.
 The song comes to an end.
 We step apart.

 I'll use a torch to get rid of any sweaty bubbles that have occurred from all that dancing.
-By this time, I'm dripping in sweat.
+By this time, I'm most likely dripping in sweat.
 The flame from the torch dissipates.
 Mask is removed.
 Gloves are taken off.
 It's time to cool down for a refreshing drink of iced green tea with honey.

 The artwork yawns and is ready for a nap, not to be disturbed it for at least three days.